 |Year||Maximum contribution||Catch-up contribution for individuals age 50+|

-*Note: Special additional catch-up contribution may apply for 403(b) plans.
+*Note: Special additional catch-up contributions may apply for 403(b) plans.

 Consider contributing to an Individual Retirement Account (IRA)